Pacific Crest Trail permit (address blanked out!)

 - The best situation for me was a combination of resupply boxes (only when needed) which I purchased at the larger towns on trail and sent to myself in the small towns.

 - Another option is to make use of a resupply company.
 Sign up, add food or provisions to your cart and have them delivered to you at a reasonable cost.
 The big advantage of such companies is the ability to only order food when you require it and you can order a week or so in advance which means you can update your meals as your diet changes.
 Here are two resupply companies.
-Zero Day Resupply and Sonora Pass Resupply.
-Note: I have not used any of these companies.
+Zero Day Resupply is one such company that might be able to assist.
+Note: I have not used this companies.

 - A ‘Bounce Box‘ is very common among overseas hikers.
 It may contain your computer, passport, food, toiletries, town clothes when used to enter and exit USA and more.
 The hiker sends it to themselves along the trail.